arshali2774/NextJsTutorial-Smilga/README.md

 ### Nested Routes

 - We can add folders inside folders to make nested routes.

   > **Example:** We can have a folder structure that looks like this `about/info/page.js`.
 Now we have an about page and an info page which is nested in about page.
 So to navigate to this info page we can do something like this, `localhost:3000/about/info`.

+  ### Dynamic Routes

+  - Using `[id]` folder name inside the folder where we want dynamic route.
+  - By using `params` prop in the dynamic route component we can add routing function.

 ### Navigation